 Fast facts:

-• Decide on your bushfire plan before the start of the fire season and complete a Bushfire Survival Planning Template
+- Decide on your bushfire plan before the start of the fire season and complete a Bushfire Survival Planning Template.

-• Make sure everyone on the farm, including farm workers and contractors, understands the Bushfire Survival plan.
+- Make sure everyone on the farm, including farm workers and contractors, understands the Bushfire Survival plan.

-• Listen to emergency broadcasters for updates, but be aware that on high fire danger days you may not receive a warning about an encroaching bushfire.
+- Listen to emergency broadcasters for updates, but be aware that on high fire danger days you may not receive a warning about an encroaching bushfire.

-References used for this topic
+References used to prepare this fact sheet

 More information: